sergiocarracedo/blog/content/blog/2024/2024-05-18-hexagonal-architecture-frontend/index.md

 This is a simplified version of the entities, but you can see the idea.
 We have a `Menu` entity that can have children that can be `Menu` or `MenuItem` entities.
 The `MenuItem` entity has a `url` property that can be used to know if the item is a link or not.

-Now we have the domain modeled and our application layer and views can access to it.
+We modeled the domain and our application layer (and views) can access to it.

-The key is we modeled our menu independently of our backends' data structures, we can use any backend that represents that entity to get the data independently of the structure.
+> The key is: we modeled our menu independently of our backends' data structures, we can use any backend that represents that entity to get the data independently of the structure.

 ### The port

-Now we should create the port that will allow us to get the menu data from the backend.
+We should create the port that will allow us to get the menu's data from the backend(s).

 ```ts
 interface MenuRepo {